THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 There’s plenty in walking distance from the marina, although the nearest grocery store is closed, and the next closest is a half an hour walk.
 However, there’s a chandlery, fish market, and laundromat in the marina, plus a bakery, butcher, bottle shops, and tons of restaurants on Harbour Drive.
 The marina staff was very helpful and was able to receive a package for us, even after we’d moved to the anchorage.
 Cooking gas bottles can be arranged for a refill at the marina.

-There is room in the bay to anchor, but usually the swell is coming in from the east, and the anchorage is particularly bad.
+There is room in the bay to anchor, but usually, the swell is coming in from the east, and the anchorage is particularly bad.
 We attempted to anchor one day with winds of less than 10 knots, but found it untenable and came back inside.
 The two free moorings fare a little better, but not too much.

 We want to say a big thank you to David Moran who mailed us cruising guides to borrow for New South Wales and Queensland.
-That’s not the only kindness we’ve received; a random stranger at the boat shop gave me a ride to the camping store and back for more gas bottles.
+That’s not the only act of kindness we’ve received; a random stranger at the boat shop gave me a ride to the camping store and back for more gas bottles.

 We’ve also got to make some new friends around here.
-I was VERY excited to finally met Marce and Jack from Escape Velocity.
+I was VERY excited to finally meet Marce and Jack from Escape Velocity.
 I’ve read their whole blog and have found their writing to be very interesting for cruisers – informative with a good mix of boat work and adventures.
 We also met another American couple, Susan and Mark on Erie Spirit.
 Our neighbor on the dock one slip over is a beautiful Grainger Catamaran named The Countess, and the owners Paul and Deb have been very welcoming and helpful, even taking us on an adventure!
 We got to meet Greg and Julie, who have been following our videos and are Aussies passing through Coffs.
 And finally, our last day in Coffs, our friends Jeff and Tatiana pulled up next to us at the dock.
 Despite the fact that’d we’d been cruising the same countries at the same time for the last year and a half, this is the first time we have seen them since Moorea!

 Now, off to explore Coffs Harbour!